 - any other tests and relevant information provided

 While we encourage our clients to undergo a formal diagnosis, some families prefer not to go through this process.
 They are happy to receive support in the form of advice and knowledge on how to deal with symptoms.

-Not everyone referred to us gets a diagnosis for dementia.
-Some have other mental health issues and we refer them to agencies that can address their concerns.
+For those where the assessment points to other illnesses, we refer them to organizations or agencies that are best placed to address their concerns.
 We are constantly looking to forge professional relationships with other organizations in the field of mental health.

 We can be contacted on